Quinoa-Stuffed Kabocha Squash

-So, this dish seems a little weird and crazy, but it’s delicious and simpler to make than it sounds.
+This dish is a little different, but it’s delicious and simpler to make than it sounds.
 The bowl is the squash and you can scoop as much or as little as you like onto your plate with the quinoa.
-This definitely does not feel like a detox.

 1 cup quinoa, rinsed